django-cms/django-cms/docs/how_to/custom_plugins.rst

 to be able to choose the amount of entries shown.
 Another example would be a gallery plugin where you want to choose the pictures to show for the plugin.

-To do so, you create a Django model by subclassing :class:`cms.models.pluginmodel.CMSPlugin` in the ``models.py`` of an installed application.
+To do so, you create a Django model by sub-classing :class:`cms.models.pluginmodel.CMSPlugin` in the ``models.py`` of an installed application.